 This is an open study material for everyone interested in conducting research in a more open and responsible way.

 The University of Eastern Finland (UEF) Library, together with other university experts involved in open science, provides this course for UEF and YUFE network graduate students as a part of UEF Doctoral School’s studies.
-If you would like to receive credits of this course (2 cp), you need to register for this course (8022040) via UEF WebOodi (UEF graduate students) or via YUFE Virtual Campus (YUFE network’s graduate students).
-This course replaces the former 8022030 Open Science course (1 cp).
+If you would like to receive credits of this course (2 cp), you need to register for this course (8022040) via Peppi (UEF graduate students) or via YUFE Virtual Campus (YUFE network’s graduate students).
+This course replaces the former 8022030 Open Science course (1 cp, 2018-2020).

-Please, go through the study material and complete the course assignments in UEF Moodle.
+Please, go through this study material and complete the course assignments in UEF eLearn (Moodle).

 Also, familiarize yourself with Open Science at UEF.

-This study material is produced by Hartikainen Kaisa, Karhapää Anne, Kuittinen Marja, Rosti Tomi, Eronen Helena, Lyytikäinen Merja and Saikkonen Mika (University of Eastern Finland).
+This study material is produced by Hartikainen Kaisa, Karhapää Anne, Kuittinen Marja, Rosti Tomi, Eronen Helena, Kinnunen Tomi, Kolehmainen Ville, Lyytikäinen Merja and Saikkonen Mika (University of Eastern Finland).

 The material is available under Creative Commons Attribution 4.0 International License.
 Open educational resources, Finnish Open Science Online Resource (Ministry of Education and Culture, Finland) and FOSTER Open Science (FOSTER consortium) courses, have been exploited to produce this open study material.